spireglobal/maritime/sample_code/python/tcp_v2/README.md

 ## SETUP
 ### Install required libraries
+#### Edit the requirements.txt if needed
+These two libraries are not required if you do not plan to save data to BigQuery:
+* google-cloud-bigquery
+* google-api-core

+Comment them out in the requirements.txt file if you desire

 1. Set up a python virtual environment as you desire:
 * [venv](https://docs.python.org/3/library/venv.html)
 * [pipenv](https://pipenv.pypa.io/en/latest/)